fviaren/covid-19-stats/README.rst

 @@plot:@@
 """""""""
-    This function creates a dataframe to compare compare (or see) covid stats form 1-3 countries, and the plots the data into 3 subplots, une per case status.<br>
+    This function creates a dataframe to compare (or see) Covid-19 stats form 1 or more countries, and the plots the data into 3 subplots, one per case status.

     The function accepts 6 arguments:
      1. **countries:** mandatory, a list of country ISO2 codes as strings (if the list has 1 country the plot will be of kind "bar", if there are more than 1 country the plot kind will be "line");

-    and 5 optional arguments with defaulta values;
+    and 5 optional arguments with default values;

      2. **daily:** a *boolean* set by default to False to define if the data wanted is by day or accumulated/total;